fakowajo123/Automated-Threat-Response-Lab-with-Active-Directory-Splunk-Slack-Shuffle-on-AWS/README.md

 ## Introduction

 Security teams often struggle with slow response times to compromised devices in enterprise environments due to manual alerting and remediation processes.
-To address this, I designed and deployed a lab that demonstrates an end-to-end automated threat response solution using Active Directory, Splunk, Slack, Shuffle (SOAR), and AWS infrastructure.
+To address this, I designed and deployed a[...]

-The system detects suspicious activity on a managed endpoint, triggers a notification workflow requiring human confirmation, and then automatically isolates the compromised device or user account to prevent further spread—all in a cloud lab environment.
+The system detects suspicious activity on a managed endpoint, triggers a notification workflow requiring human confirmation, and then automatically isolates the compromised device or user account t[...]

-This project highlights my skills in administering directory services, configuring secure cloud network communications, ingesting and analyzing security telemetry, and building automated workflows for incident response.
+This project highlights my skills in administering directory services, configuring secure cloud network communications, ingesting and analyzing security telemetry, and building automated workflows [...]

 ---